dddrrreee/cs140e-25win/labs/13-pinned-vm/README.md

   - our `apx` is actually `apx` + `ap`  on page 3-151 (so 3 bits in total).

+As the final part, implement the print for the lockdown entries.
 Mine is something like: